Why I use a Capsule Wardrobe

 1. I Capsule Wardrobe to learn contentment

 Before I started to work toward owning less, I would look in my closet and feel like I had nothing to wear.
 Every time I went shopping, I wanted to buy more clothing.
-When I brought those things home, I only wore them a couple times before I wanted more again.
+When I brought those things home, I only wore them a couple of times before I wanted more again.

-I was challenged 4 years ago to go a year with out buying any new clothing.
-It seemed crazy, until I thought about how people used to live like that all the time.
+I was challenged 4 years ago to go a year without buying any new clothing.
+It seemed crazy until I thought about how people used to live like that all the time.
 I tried it, if I wore something out I could replace it, but only by buying something used.
-It was life changing.
+It was life-changing.
 I started thinking about my clothes differently and was way more particular about replacing clothing items that I wore out that year.

-I truly believe there are many joys of intentionally living with less and that gentle minimalism can be a blessing your life.
+I truly believe there are many joys of intentionally living with less and that gentle minimalism can be a blessing in your life.

 These questions help me think about why I want to buy something:

-Would I have said I needed it before I knew it was here?
+- Would I have said I needed it before I knew it was here?

-Do I already own something similar?
+- Do I already own something similar?

-Can I leave it here and come back to buy it tomorrow?
+- Can I leave it here and come back to buy it tomorrow?

 2. I Capsule Wardrobe to prevent waste.